What are the best alternative materials to leather?

 “to support the global leather industry to learn, to improve and to protect for future generations, through the People ~ Planet ~ Profit principle.”

-There are many topics that all feed back to the production + consumption = impact equation, however, one topic that is a recurring theme and is also gaining widespread coverage is the advancing growth of “alternative materials” and this will be the focus of this article.
+There are many topics that all feed back to the production + consumption = impact equation.
+However, one topic is the advancing growth of “alternative materials” and this will be the focus of this article.

 So, let’s start at the beginning with a definition; what is an alternative material?
 It is a material that is created to replace or substitute the usual material expected for that production purpose.
-For the leather industry an alternative material is therefore something that has been created to replace the use of natural leather.
+An alternative material is therefore something that has been created to replace the use of natural leather.

 So for the purpose of this article an “alternative material” is a material that has been created to replace leather.